Reggio Emilia: Climate

-The climate in Reggio Emilia is temperate continental, with hot rather moist summers (the temperatures can sometimes rise above 35 °C) (95°F) and fairly rigid winters with frequent frosts (the temperatures can go below -10 °C) (14°F).
+The climate in Reggio Emilia is temperate continental, with hot rather moist summers (the temperatures can sometimes rise above 35 °C) (95 °F) and fairly frigid winters with frequent frosts (the temperatures can go below -10 °C) (14 °F).
 Precipitations are evenly distributed all year long, but October, November and April are the most rainy months, while July and January are the most arid.
+In the city snow rarely accumulates, even though it snows almost every year, due to the rather high temperatures.

-In the city you can rarely see snow, even though almost every year there is a period when it's snowing.
-Due to the rather high temperatures, it does not settle, or if it does, the layer of snow is not very consistent.
+During autumn and winter it is very common, especially in the areas outside the city, to encounter very thick fog, although it is less frequent than in the past.
+Other meteorological phenomena that can be expected in the area are rain, freezing rain during winter, and hail during summer and rarely in the spring.

-During Autumn and Winter it is very common, especially in the areas outside the city, to encounter very thick fog, even though nowadays it is less frequent than in the past.
-Other meteorological phenomena that one can expect in the area is the hard rain, freezing rain during winter, and hail during summer but rarely during spring.
+The area is not particularly windy and there are often days of total calm, especially during the anticyclonic phases in winter, while spring is more windy.
+The most intense winds are the ones blowing from northeast (Bora) or from southwest (Libeccio).
+The latter, during its descent from the Northern Apennines, sometimes tends to become a downslope wind and thus is very dry and hot.
+Rarely, Foehn wind from the Alps can reach Reggio Emilia from the northwest.
+In the city, the average annual high temperature is 18 °C, the annual low temperature is 9 °C, and the annual precipitation is 700 mm.

-The area is not particularly windy and there are often days of total calm, especially during the anticyclonic phases in winter, while spring is more ventilated.
-The most intense winds are the ones blowing from North-East (Bora) or from South-West (Libeccio).
-The latter, during its descent from the Northern Apennines, it sometimes tends to become a downslope wind and thus being very dry and hot.
-In rare and particular conditions, the downwind of the Alps, the Foehn, can reach Reggio Emilia from the North-West.
-In Reggio Emilia, the average annual high temperature is 18 °C, the annual low temperature is 9 °C, and the annual precipitation is 700 mm.
+Demographics

-Government
+As of 2025, Reggio Emilia has a population of 172,518, of whom 49.7% are male and 50.3% are female.
+Minors make up 15.7% of the population, and seniors make up 21.7%, compared to the Italian average of 14.9% and 24.7% respectively.

-Childhood education
+As of 2024, the foreign-born population is 33,301, equal to 19.5% of the population.
+The 5 largest foreign nationalities are Albanians (3,706), Moroccans (2,778), Ukrainians (2,475), Egyptians (2,273) and Moldovans (2,170).